mattyleecifer/vpnprovisioner/README.md

 I only tested this in an empty DigitalOcean account - line 24 only looks for the first droplet that the API returns so you might need to edit that if you have existing droplets running, I don't know.

+### Todo:
+- Maybe make it so it just generates a random password for droplet rather than using SSH keys